 Another appliance I can’t live without is my rice cooker.
 It seemed silly to me at first, but it makes awesome rice with almost no effort.
 I am particularly fond of brown rice made this way.
 Also, I can set the timer and it will be finished cooking when we get home from soccer practice or whatever else we had to do that day.
 Goodbye drive-thru… we don’t need you anymore!

 Teach your kids to help.

 I mentioned this one above when I talked about our weekly food prep days, but it bears repeating.
-We don’t do our children any favors when we leave them out of the kitchen.
+We don’t do our children any favors when we leave them out of the family meal planning process.
 They will grow up to be like the 30% of people who can’t cook more than 4 things.
 That’s not good for women or men.
 Not to mention, helping with the family is something we should all be invested in doing because family is important to us.

 As my kids have gotten older, I have started assigning meals to them.
-Each girl (currently age 10 and 11) is in charge of cooking one night a week.
+Each girl is in charge of cooking one night a week.
 They can pretty much do the entire meal at this point because they have been practicing for so long.
 I’m currently training my 8-year-old boy by having him in the kitchen on one of my nights.
 On the menu plan, he is assigned to this night but right now he is the assistant chef.

 How do you meal plan for your family? —>